quixio/quix-streams/docs/introduction.md

 # Introduction

 The Quix SDK makes it quick and easy to develop streaming applications.
-It’s designed to be used for high performance telemetry services where you need to process high volumes of data in a nanosecond response time.
+It’s designed to be used for high-performance telemetry services where you need to process high volumes of data in a nanosecond response time.

 The SDK is available for Python and C\#.